vijaybhaskarc/ethereum-wallet/README.md

 # Ethereum Wallet

-This project is a Ethereum Wallet built on top of ReactNative.
+This project is a Ethereum Wallet (Delegate App) built on top of ReactNative.

 ## Table of Contents